Universal Transitional Kindergarten (TK)

 What is Transitional Kindergarten (TK)?

-The TK curriculum is a blend of California Common Core Kindergarten standards and the CA Preschool Foundations for five-year olds.
+The TK curriculum is a blend of California Common Core Kindergarten standards and the CA Preschool Foundations for four and five-year olds.
 The TK program gives students an additional opportunity to continue to build their skills and abilities.
 Their time in TK will help them to succeed in Kindergarten, become leaders in the classroom, and confidently navigate the school day routine.

 The TK class provides more opportunities for social-emotional and language development, including mathematics functions through interactive, hands-on activities, which helps students develop and build upon existing skills to be successful in kindergarten, and stimulating classroom centers, which focus on science, mathematics, writing, arts and crafts, community roll play, etc.